-As a school we have not provided any educational visit opportunities since September 2020.
+As a school we have participating in visits since Easter 2022.

-Should any visit be planned whilst coronavirus is still a major concern, we should undertake full and thorough risk assessments in relation to all educational visits to ensure they are planned and carried out safely and in line with relevant national and local restriction tier guidance protective measures, such as keeping children within their consistent group and any coronavirus (COVID-19) secure measures on transport and at the destination.
+Should any visit be planned whilst coronavirus is still a major concern, organisers should undertake full and thorough risk assessments in relation to all educational visits to ensure they are planned and carried out safely and in line with relevant national and local restriction tier guidance protective measures, such as keeping children within their consistent group and any coronavirus (COVID-19) secure measures on transport and at the destination.